Gab-23/JASPAR-Web-Service/README.md

 Remember that the Jaspar_ID is an unique identifier, and if a non-unique ID is encountered the application will refuse to add the motif to the Database.

 If no error is encoutered the _**from_dict**_ function is called and a **new Jaspar_elem** instance is added to the Database.

+Lastly, please note that the command is displayed on multiple lines for clarity, but should be written on a single line before copying and pasting it in the command line.

+Moreover, the command has been tested on the Windows 11 command prompt run as administrator in order to recreate a scenario more similar to a Linux environment.
+If the command is run on Windows Powershell the object declared after the **-d** option should be enclosed in ' ' instead of " ".

 ### _<u>Update an existing element in the database</u>_